There are basically two ways to acquire an oven.

 In Minnesota, we are blessed to have the North House Folk School where they have classes on building brick ovens.

 The good news is they have multiple classes a year.
-The bad news is that the classes fill up quickly, the tutition is about $400 for the four days, and you have to travel to and stay up north to take the class.
+The bad news is that the classes fill up quickly, the tutition is about $445 (plus $20 for materials) for the four and a half days, and you have to travel to and stay up north to take the class.

 That’s a major investment in time and money, but so is building a brick oven.